openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Binding the Issued Credential to the Identifier of the End-User Possessing that Credential {#credential-binding}

-An issued Credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the Credential.
+The issued Credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the Credential.
 Cryptographic binding allows the Verifier to verify during the presentation of a Credential that the End-User presenting a Credential is the same End-User to whom that Credential was issued.
 For non-cryptographic types of binding and Credentials issued without any binding, see the Implementation Considerations in (#claim-based-binding) and (#no-binding).

 Note: Claims in the Credential are about the subject of the Credential, which is often the End-User who possesses it.